CSDTs/product-search-backend/README.md

 This code base originally used a GUI, using streamlit, but now only offers an API for searching.

 ## Getting started
+### Setting up your local dev environment for Linux
+1. Download neo4j here and follow the instructions to start and launch your instance https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-neo4j-on-ubuntu-20-04

+2.
 ### Quick Versiom
 ```bash
 ./run.sh